 - Guenter B. Risse is Professor Emeritus in the history of medicine and member of the Department of Humanities and Social Sciences, University of California, San Francisco.
 He is the author of "Plague, Fear and Politics in San Francisco's Chinatown."

 - Nayan Shah is Professor of American Studies and Ethnicity and History at the University of Southern California and author of "Contagious Divides: Epidemics and Race in San Francisco’s Chinatown."

 Watch On Your Schedule:

-AMERICAN EXPERIENCE "Plague at the Golden Gate" will stream simultaneously with broadcast and be available on all station-branded PBS platforms, including PBS.org and the PBS Video app, available on iOS, Android, Roku, Apple TV, Amazon Fire TV, Android TV, Samsung Smart TV, Chromecast and VIZIO.
+AMERICAN EXPERIENCE "Plague at the Golden Gate" is available to stream on all station-branded PBS platforms, including PBS.org and the PBS App, available on iOS, Android, Roku, Apple TV, Amazon Fire TV, Android TV, Samsung Smart TV, Chromecast and VIZIO.
 All titles will be available for streaming with closed captioning in English, Mandarin and Spanish.